jyutzler/Bridge-Systems/system.md

 It is not forcing, but opener is expected to bid unless the hand is a minimum with one of the following hand patterns:

    * 5-3-3-2
    * 4=5=2=2 distribution (four spades and five hearts)

 ### Raises
-#### Basic Responses Over 1♥
+#### Basic Raises
-   * 1♠ = at least four spades, 6 or more points.
-Tends to deny a heart fit.
-   * 2♣, 2♦ = 11 points or more, promises at least four of the suit or three-card heart support.
-   * 2♥ = three-card or longer heart support; 6–10 dummy points.
+   * 2 = three-card or longer heart support; 6–10 dummy points.
-   * 2♠, 3♣, 3♦ = strong jump shifts.
-Invites a slam.
-   * 3♥ = limit raise (10–12 dummy points with four or more hearts).
+   * 3 = four-card limit raise (11–12 dummy points).
-   * 4♥ = usually five+ hearts, a singleton or void, and fewer than 10 HCP.
+   * 4 = usually five+ cards, a singleton or void, and fewer than 10 HCP.

-#### Basic Responses Over 1♠
-Same as above except:
-   * 2♥ = 11 points or more, promises at least five of the suit.

 #### Jacoby 2NT
-Over a 1♥ or 1♠ opening
+Over a 1♥ or 1♠ opening:

    * 2NT = Game-forcing raise (Jacoby 2NT), 13+ dummy points.
 Asks
 opener to show a short suit to help responder evaluate slam prospects.
 If opener has no short suit, he shows his hand strength;

       * 3♣, 3♦, 3♠ = singleton or void in that suit.
 Other bids deny a short suit.
       * 4♥ = minimum hand.
       * 3NT = medium hand (15–17).
       * 3♥ = maximum hand (18+)

 #### 3NT
-3NT = 15-17 HCP, balanced hand with two-card support for partner.
+3NT = 13-16 HCP, balanced hand with two-card support for partner.

 #### Splinter Raises
 Over a 1♥ or 1♠ opening, a double jump shows 13+ dummy points,